mantidproject/mantid/docs/source/api/python/mantid/api/IEventWorkspaceProperty.rst

  IEventWorkspaceProperty
 =========================

-This a python binding to the C++ class Mantid::API::WorkspaceProperty.
+This is a Python binding to the C++ class Mantid::API::WorkspaceProperty.

 *bases:* :py:obj:`mantid.api.IEventWorkspacePropertyPropertyWithValue`, :py:obj:`mantid.api.IWorkspaceProperty`